dgp1130/chatter/services/ng-frontend/README.md

 The frontend server for Chatter which serves the raw HTML/JavaScript/CSS Angular bundles to end-user devices.
 It is a very "dumb" server, simply serving pre-built static files.

+Test files are identified by the `*.spec.ts` suffix in their file names.

 ## Local development with Docker

 Docker is the easiest way to build/run/test the application because it does not require external